 Check out our local North Andover poetry connection on Facebook: https://www.facebook.com/groups/northandoverpoets/

 Both of our solar power systems are live!

-At 10:30AM this morning, the PV panels were producing more than 1400W (see picture of Solectria meter).
+At 10:30AM this morning, the 2kW PV system was producing more than 1400W (see picture of Solectria meter).
 I checked the regular electric meter and it showed us delivering power back onto the grid!
 At times like this, we are delivering power for use by everyone.